nanoframework/Samples/samples/Bluetooth/README.md

 such as "Serial Bluetooth Terminal" to connect to device and send and receive messages.

 * [🌶️🌶️ -  Bluetooth Low energy sample 1](BluetoothLESample1)
-This shows how to create a custom service.
+This shows how to create a simple bare bones custom service.

 * [🌶️🌶️ -  Bluetooth Low energy sample 2](BluetoothLESample2)
 This sample adds security to the Characteristic access.
 This will force the Server/Client to pair which is used to generate key pairs for communications.
-All access is now encrypted.
-Authenication is not currently supported.
+See sample for details.

 * [🌶️ -  Bluetooth Low energy sample 3](BluetoothLESample3)
-This show cases the use of adding extra services to main service or replacing an existing service like the default "Device Information Service".
+This show cases the use of adding extra services or replacing an existing service like the default "Device Information Service".

 ## Central/Client samples